bastiao/EsgrimaJS/README.md

 # Authorship & Inspiring

 - Luís A. Bastião Silva <bastiao@ua.pt>
+- Ideas/Contributions from: Eriksson Monteiro and David Campos.

 Many of the philosofy is taken from Karma.
 So kudos for Karma and for